Smarttfoxx/softwarecracktrojan/README.md

-# Trojan - Crack Software
+# Trojan - Cracking Software
 Basic trojan with command and control functionatilies for ubuntu based systems.
 This trojan was created for study porpuses only.

 It emulates a scenario of a binarie that patches/cracks a ficticional legit software called ProgramX but inside has a malware.